Iran Tours for US Citizens

 Day 2: Shiraz

-We will start our Shiraz tour by Karmikhani complex, the residential palace of Zand dynasty.
-Karim Khan Zand, the founder of Zand dynasty chose Shiraz as his capital and declared himself as “Vakil”, the lawyer of the nation, rather than king.
-We continue to Vakil complex, Vakil Mosque, Bazar and public bath that are remaining from his reign.
-We also visit the colorful Nasirolmolk mosque. .
-In the afternoon we will visit as Koran Gate, Khajoo tomb and Shah e Cheragh Shrine.
+We will start our Shiraz tour by the Karmikhani complex, the residential palace of the Zand dynasty.
+Karim Khan Zand, the founder of the Zand dynasty, chose Shiraz as his capital and declared himself as “Vakil,” the lawyer of the nation, rather than a king.
+We continue to Vakil complex, Vakil Mosque, Bazar and public bath remaining from his reign.
+We also visit the colorful Nasirolmolk mosque.
+We will see Koran Gate, Khajoo tomb, and Shah e Cheragh Shrine in the afternoon.
 Overnight Shiraz.

 Day 3: Shiraz – Ghalat

-In the morning we are going to see the gardens and poets of Shiraz, we will visit Eram Garden, Naranjestan Palace and the tombs of world famous poets Hafez and Saadi.
-For lunch we will head to Ghalat,a beautiful sleepy village just outside Shiraz, with lots of greenery and natural water falls.
-Ghalat is very popular by the locals and is a good place to hang out with the people of Shiraz and enjoy a delicious local cuisine.
-After lunch we will head to the water falls and will have a coffee before returning to Shiraz.
+In the morning, we will see the gardens and poets of Shiraz; we will visit Eram Garden, Naranjestan Palace and the tombs of world-famous poets Hafez and Saadi.
+We will head to Ghalat, a beautiful sleepy village outside Shiraz, with lots of greenery and natural waterfalls for lunch.
+Ghalat is very popular with the locals and is an excellent place to hang out with the people of Shiraz and enjoy delicious local cuisine.
+After lunch, we will head to the waterfalls and have a coffee before returning to Shiraz.
 Overnight Shiraz.

-On an excursion day, you will be visiting the most magnificent city of the ancient world, Persepolis, which is now registered as a UNESCO world heritage site.
-Persepolis was the ceremonial capital of the Persian Empire during Achemaenian era.
-The site, 125,000 sq.m. in area is composed of various reception halls and palaces, private palaces, royal treasury and fortifications, where we find the tomb of Cyrus the great and remains of Achaemenian palaces and edifices.
-We continue our excursion by visiting Naghsh-e-RostamLater today we will drive to the village of Bavanat, the hub of Iran’s eco-tourism where you can take stroll in the beautiful nature of Zagrous mountain range.
+On an excursion day, you will visit the most magnificent city of the ancient world, Persepolis, which is now registered as a UNESCO world heritage site.
+Persepolis was the ceremonial capital of the Persian Empire during the Achemaenian era.
+The site, 125,000 sq.m. in area, comprises various reception halls and palaces, private palaces, royal treasury and fortifications, where we find the tomb of Cyrus the Great and remains of Achaemenian palaces and edifices.
+We will continue our excursion by visiting Naghsh-e-RostamLater today; we will drive to the village of Bavanat, the hub of Iran’s eco-tourism, where you can take a stroll in the beautiful nature of the Zagros mountain range.
 Overnight Bavanat.

 Day 5: Bavanat

 Sightseeing in Bavanat village for visiting its beautiful walnut forests, Imamzadeh and Qanats that are the traditional system of Iranians for distributing water.
-(Visiting nomads depend on the date of your travel, i.e., you can have a memorable experience of nomad living on April and September).
+(Visiting nomads depends on your travel date, i.e., you can have a memorable experience of nomads living in April and September).
 Overnight Bavanat.

 Day 6: Yazd

-Drive to Yazd in the morning, enroute you will be visiting ancient refrigerators and Abar- Kuh Cypress which the second oldest tree in the world, it is 4000 years old.
-Upon arrival: half day city tour of Yazd to visit Zoroastrian Towers of Silence, and the Fire Temple, Zoorkhaneh (Power house) Amir-Chakhmaq square, overnight Yazd.
+Drive to Yazd in the morning; en route, you will visit ancient refrigerators and Abar- Kuh Cypress, the second oldest tree in the world; it is 4000 years old.
+Upon arrival: half-day city tour of Yazd to visit Zoroastrian Towers of Silence, and the Fire Temple, Zoorkhaneh (Powerhouse) Amir-Chakhmaq square, overnight Yazd.

 Day 7: Isfahan

-Half day city tour of Yazd, visiting Dowlat-Abad Gardens and bazaar.
+Half-day city tour of Yazd, visiting Dowlat-Abad Gardens and bazaar.
 Overland trip to the magnificent city of Isfahan in the afternoon.
-Upon arrival We wil then head to the banks of Zayanderud river, the soul of the city.
-There are several historical bridges over this river, erected during the Safavid era (17th Century).
-Siosepol (33-arch) and khaju bridges are the most famous ones.
-We enjoy visiting these two interesting bridges, drinking tea at the tea house below the bridge, walking along the river bank or paddle on a boat from one to the other.
+Upon arrival, We will head to the banks of the Zayanderud River, the city’s soul.
+Several historical bridges over this river were erected during the Safavid era (17th Century).
+Siosepol (33-arch) and Khaju bridges are the most famous ones.
+We enjoy visiting these two interesting bridges, drinking tea at the tea house below the bridge, walking along the river bank or paddling on a boat from one to the other.
 Overnight Isfahan.

 Day 8: Isfahan

-In the morning we start our full day tour of Isfahan at the UNESCO world heritage site of Naghsh-e-Jahan Sq., once a royal polo court, this site has been the official center of the city, when the city was the Safavid Capital (17th Century).
-We will visit the famous Imam Mosque (Royal Mosque), located the southern side of the square with wonderful architecture and tile-work.
+In the morning, we start our full-day tour of Isfahan at the UNESCO world heritage site of Naghsh-e-Jahan Sq.
+Once a royal polo court, this site was the official center of the city when the city was the Safavid Capital (17th Century).
+We will visit the famous Imam Mosque (Royal Mosque) on the square’s southern side, with incredible architecture and tile-work.

 Day 9: Isfahan – Tehran

-Morning tour of Isfahan to visit the Armenian quarter of the city and the magnificent Vank Cathedral.
-We will continue to another famous monument in Isfahan, Chehel Setoon will simply take your breathe away before we return to hotel for rest and lunch.
+Morning tour of Isfahan to visit the city’s Armenian quarter and the magnificent Vank Cathedral.
+We will continue to another famous monument in Isfahan, Chehel Setoon will take your breath away before we return to the hotel for rest and lunch.
 Afternoon at your leisure before your evening flight to Tehran.
 Overnight Tehran.

 Day 10: Tehran – Departure.

-The following morning we will begin a full-day tour of the capital, Tehran.
-Starting with a walking tour through old Tehran and visiting the old Gate of Tehran, Golestan Palaces, Imam (former Royal) Mosque and the Grand Bazaar which is a large roofed old shopping complex.
+The following morning we will begin a full-day tour of Tehran’s capital.
+We are starting with a walking tour through old Tehran and visiting the old Gate of Tehran, Golestan Palaces, Imam (former Royal) Mosque and the Grand Bazaar, a large roofed old shopping complex.
 We will then get more familiar with Persian Carpets at the Carpet Museum.
-In the evening transfer to Tehran International airport for your departure home.
+In the evening, transfer to Tehran International Airport for your departure home.

 What plans or ideas do you have for your itinerary?